eclipse-vertx/vert.x/core_manual_js.md

 When you register a handler on an address and you're in a cluster it can take some time for the knowledge of that new handler to be propagated across the entire cluster.
 If you want to be notified when that has completed you can optionally specify another function to the `registerHandler` function as the third argument.
 This function will then be called once the information has reached all nodes of the cluster.
 E.g. :

     eb.registerHandler('test.address', myHandler, function() {
-        log.info('Yippee!
+        console.log('Yippee!
 The handler info has been propagated across the cluster');
     });

 To unregister a handler it's just as straightforward.
 You simply call `unregisterHandler` passing in the address and the handler: